KilledByAPixel/OS13k/README.md

 - A seeded ZzFX sound player is available to save space with much smaller sound calls
 - OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05)
 - Example OS13k.PlaySeed(1006), or make a function PlaySound=sound=>OS13k.PlaySeed([1006,5023,7][sound])
-- *I will create a tool for browsing sound seeds soon
+- *We will create a tool for browsing sound seeds soon

 ### Program Settings and Defaults
 - name - Display name (if absent will build nice name from camel case src filename)